Mikuu/ArXmanS/micoo/index.md

 Then Micoo should be ready at `http://localhost:8123`.

 This is the simplest approach to launch Micoo.
-Unless you would like to launch Micoo with your own source code changes, you can always use the images from Docker Hub.
+You can always use the images from Docker Hub, unless you would like to launch Micoo with your own source code changes.

 ### launch with local source code